Chicago nixes school for 3rd day as virus, union debate rage

 It was unclear Thursday when the board may act, but the process could take weeks to play out.
 In December 2020, the board rejected the union’s request to block the district from resuming in-person instruction in January 2021.

-Attendance was low in schools at the start of the week with thousands of students in quarantine related to a COVID-19 case and others opting to stay home to avoid exposure.
-The World Health Organization likened the explosion of COVID-19 cases to a “tsunami."
+Attendance was low in schools earlier this week with thousands of students in quarantine related to COVID-19 cases and others opting to stay home to avoid exposure.
+The World Health Organization likened the explosion of COVID-19 cases worldwide to a “tsunami."
 CPS reported 433 student infections on Tuesday, its highest daily total, according to district data.

 Associated Press writers Sara Burnett, Kathleen Foody and Don Babwin, and AP videographer Teresa Crawford contributed to this report.